 Sculpture Studio Technician

-David Clark, has been working in metal since 1974, glass arts since 1983 and has been a sculpture studio renter since the mid 90’s.
+David Clark has been working in metal since 1974, glass arts since 1983 and has been a sculpture studio renter since the mid 90’s.
 His work is informed by wide industrial experience and over 30 years of travel around the world.
 His sculpture and photography are in private collections in the UK and the US.
 David is originally from London, where he completed a Toolmakers Apprenticeship at Imperial College, South Kensington, London.
 He is also a keen photographer, avid reader, audiophile and vintage motorcycle enthusiast.

-Julie Custer, is dedicated to supporting arts education and lifelong learning opportunities.
+Julie Custer is dedicated to supporting arts education and lifelong learning opportunities.
 A Pratt team member since 2007, she enjoys being part of a creative community and connecting artists with resources.
 She received an MFA in Fiber from Cranbrook Academy of Art and a BFA in Textile Design from the University of Kansas.
 Her work was included in the catalog and exhibition HOT HOUSE: Expanding the Field of Fiber at Cranbrook and has been shown at the Kirkland Arts Center, the Burnaby Art Gallery in Vancouver, BC and SOIL Gallery in Seattle.
 You can also find her in the Pratt studios tinkering with new materials.

 Glass Studio Manager

-Scott Darlington, has been working with hot glass for 24 years.
+Scott Darlington has been working with hot glass for 24 years.
 After completing his BFA at the Appalachian Center for Crafts, he moved to Seattle and worked as an assistant for many different artists.
 Scott also worked as the Hot Shop Coordinator at Pilchuck Glass School for 7 summers.
 After nearly 10 years in Seattle, he spent 4 years in Japan as Associate Professor at the Toyama City Institute of Glass Art.
 In the spring of 2007, he received his MFA in glass from The Ohio State University.
 Scott was a Visiting Assistant Professor at Bowling Green State University from 2007-2011.
 He and his family returned to Seattle in 2011.Scott Recently finished a 10-day residency at the Museum of Glass in Tacoma.

-Ryan Davis, has worked as a higher education administrator for nearly 10 years and holds a BS in Business Administration.
+Ryan Davis has worked as a higher education administrator for nearly 10 years and holds a BS in Business Administration.
 As a local musician, Ryan has performed at venues large and small all over the Puget Sound with a number of different groups.

-Wood Studio Technician
+Wood Studio Manager

-Todd Jannausch, spent 13 years working as a shipwright, building and repairing wooden boats throughout the Pacific Northwest.
+Todd Jannausch spent 13 years working as a shipwright, building and repairing wooden boats throughout the Pacific Northwest.
 He is an installation artist whose projects focus on creating accessibility and direct interaction between artists and the public.
 His work includes Gallery 40, Gallery (206) and Small Voids.

-Myra Kaha, has worked in non-profit arts education in Seattle since receiving a MFA in ceramics from West Virginia University in 2006.
+Myra Kaha has worked in non-profit arts education in Seattle since receiving a MFA in ceramics from West Virginia University in 2006.
 Myra is passionate about youth arts education and continues to work in clay.

 Glass Studio Technician

-Chuck Lopez, originally from Colorado, Chuck started working with glass in 1989.
+Originally from Colorado, Chuck Lopez started working with glass in 1989.
 With a background in computer science, mathematics, and philosophy, he received a BA in Philosophy from the University of Colorado in 1995, and an MFA from Alfred University in 1999.
 Chuck has been involved with Pratt since 1999, as a staff member, instructor, teaching assistant, student, and Artist in Residence.
 He has received grants and residencies from Pilchuck Glass School, Artists Trust, and The Creative Glass Center of America at Wheaton Arts, and he was a co-chair for the 2011 Glass Art Society conference in Seattle.
 Chuck's work is shown nationally and was selected for inclusion in New Glass Review, 2002 and 2007.

-Rebbecca Tomas, received her BA in Metalsmithing and Jewelry Design from the University of Iowa.
+Rebbecca Tomas received her BA in Metalsmithing and Jewelry Design from the University of Iowa.
 She spent the following three years studying book arts and papermaking at the university’s Center for the Book before relocating to Seattle.
 A metalsmith and jeweler working in diverse materials, Rebbecca exhibits her work in and around Seattle, and when not at Pratt, can usually be found in her studio or out photographing people wearing their “everyday jewelry” for her blog Seattle Maker.
 Rebbecca enjoys sharing her passion for all things metal with Pratt students, and teaches classes and workshops in enameling and etching, as well as custom classes in a variety of topics.

 Lindsay Walter received her MFA in Arts Leadership from Seattle University and a BFA in Sculpture from the University of Wisconsin.
 She has worked with several organizations around the Puget Sound including Cornish College of the Arts, Seattle Opera, and is a past board member of Velocity Dance Center.
 She is passionate about discussing the importance of the arts and the role they play in the community.